A Short Story about Pumpkin Cheesecake with Gingersnap Crust and Warm Bourbon Praline Sauce

 - 5 oz evaporated milk

 - 2 large eggs, room temperature, and beat in one at a time

 - 1 tsp nutmeg, freshly grated (if you use store-bought ground nutmeg use ½ tsp.)

 Sour Cream Topper

-- 2 cups sour cream, good quality or homemade (alternatives Mexican sour cream or thick French crème fraîche)
+- 1 cup sour cream, store-bought or homemade (alternatives Mexican sour cream or thick French crème fraîche)

 Warm Bourbon Praline Sauce

 - 1 cup Warm Bourbon Praline Sauce (optional) Warm Bourbon Praline Sauce Recipe

 Making the Gingersnap Cookie Crust

 - Break up the gingersnap cookies in your hands and place them into a food processor.
 Add the sugar and pulse until a coarse cookie meal has formed.